PhysicalDrive/PhysicalDrive/README.md

 ## Who are you?
-- I'm NotTacos, a guy who is learning about Unreal Engine reverse engineering (using IDA) and coding in C++ (Visual Studio and JetBrains Rider), mostly computer science.
+- I'm NotTacos, a guy who is learning about Unreal Engine reverse engineering (using IDA), coding in C++ (Visual Studio), learning backend (JavaScript), and learning how to code in GSC (COD Scripts)
 ## How do I contact you?
 - Discord: pakchunk